GOLDEN GATE CETACEAN RESEARCH

 in San Francisco Bay and on the Coast of Northern California

-We have begun a multi-year assessment to document this population’s abundance and distribution, as well as to examine site fidelity, habitat use and reproductive timing, among other parameters.
+We have begun a multi-year assessment to document this population’s abundance and distribution, as well as to examine site fidelity, habitat use and reproductive timing.

 While the basic biology of the harbor porpoise is well known (mostly through the examination of strandings), relatively little work has been done on free-ranging behavior.
-Since our study’s inception in September 2009, observations have been conducted primarily from Cavallo Point, Marin County, and from the pedestrian walkway of the Golden Gate Bridge, resulting in an image database of recognizable animals.
+Since our study’s inception, observations have resulted in an image database of recognizable animals.
 This is the most comprehensive photo-identification effort undertaken for this species.

-This research is authorized by a Letter of Confirmation issued by the National Marine Fisheries Service.
+This research is authorized by NOAA Letter of Confirmation #15477.

 Project Leader: William Keener

 1. GGCR's paper on a rare white porpoise in SF Bay: